bvillasen/blog/astro/_posts/2019-05-19-zeldovich_pancake_energy_new.md

 Surprisingly the evolutions are not that different.

-If I set $$\eta=0.001$$ ( supposedly ) equal to the value used in Enzo I get that the gas that is using the **Total Internal Energy** follow the same evolution as the noDual_Energy enzo, this indicates that we are not using the same prescription for selecting which internal_energy to use that Enzo:
+If I set $$\eta=0.001$$ ( supposedly ) equal to the value used in Enzo I get that the gas that is using the **Total Internal Energy** follow the same evolution as the noDual_Energy enzo, this indicates that we are not using the same prescription for selecting which internal_energy to use that Enzo is using:

 <div style="text-align: center">